nrxus/faux/README.md

 }
 ```

-Because `async-trait` adds explicit lifetimes to the method signature,
+`async-trait` modifies the method signature into something fairly
-which `faux` cannot handle, having `async-trait` do its expansion
-first breaks `faux`.
-Note that even if `faux` could handle explicit
-lifetimes, our signature is now so unwieldy that it would make mocks
-hard to work with.
-Because `async-trait` just wants an `async`
+unwieldy that makes mocks hard to work with.
+Because `async-trait`
-function signature, and `faux` does not modify function signatures, it
+just wants an `async` function signature, and `faux` does not modify
-is okay for `faux` to expand first.
+function signatures, it is okay for `faux` to expand first.

 ```rust ignore
 #[faux::methods]